foundriesio/docs/.github/pull_request_template.md

 ## Comments

 _Any thing else that a maintainer/reviewer should know._
-_This could include a request to delay merge, issues, rational for approach, etc._
+_This could include potential issues, rational for approach, etc._